asia-meidia/mqtt-ssl/README.md

 CLIENTS: PUBLISHER AND SUBSCRIBER
 -

 Let’s move forward with the clients, the publisher and subscriber.
 Create a new Maven project in Eclipse and add the next dependendencies and repositories in the pom.xml.
-You can see there that we will use the eclipse paho library for the clients and the bouncycastle for SSL certificates, but that will come later.
+You can see there that we will use the eclipse paho library for the clients and the bouncycastle for SSL certificates.

 pom.xml